 Fallacies: Some fallacies can be understood in terms of practical assumptions about the purpose and social context of reasoning.

-Circular Argument: It’s one of the more interesting features of circular arguments that they actually pass some of the tests of deductive validity (if the premises of a circular argument are true, the conclusion must be true).
+Circular Argument (begging the question): It’s one of the more interesting features of circular arguments that they actually pass some of the tests of deductive validity (if the premises of a circular argument are true, the conclusion must be true).
 That should make them valid arguments, right?
 Still, we don’t think of it that way, and the difference lies in the rhetorical purpose of making an argument in the first place.
 Simply put, a circular argument fails because it fails to provide a reason worthy of consideration.
 This is only a problem if we regard the purpose of the argument as one of providing a new reason to begin with.
 So, this fallacy brings us back to the practical significance of argumentation.
 It is less a problem of inference relations than a failure of persuasion.